 Return on investment

-For investment properties, projected rental yield, interest cost, maintenance fees and property tax are used to calculate cash flow and return on investment.
+For investment properties, projected rental yield, mortgage repayments, interest cost, maintenance fees and property tax are used to calculate cash flow and return on investment.
 Property tax rates for non-owner occupied residential properties are higher than owner occupied ones.